ubuntu-flutter-community/musicpod/README.md

 # Musicpod

-Music, Radio and Podcast player for Ubuntu made with Flutter.
+Music, Radio and Podcast player for ***Ubuntu*** made with Flutter.

+Windows, MacOs, Android and other Linux Distributions support are WIP.

+INSTALL FOR UBUNTU:

 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-black.svg)](https://snapcraft.io/musicpod)